deprecated-packages/Security/README.md

 First, [read Symfony cookbook](http://symfony.com/doc/current/cookbook/security/voters_data_permission.html)

-Then create your voter implementing `Symfony\Component\Security\Core\Authorization\Voter\VoterInterface` and register it as service in your `config.neon`:
+Then create new voter implementing `Symfony\Component\Security\Core\Authorization\Voter\VoterInterface` and register it as service in `config.neon`:

 ```yaml
 services:
 	- App\SomeModule\Security\Voter\MyVoter
 ```

-Then in place, where you need to validate access, just use `AuthorizationChecker`:
+Then in place, where we need to validate access, we'll just use `AuthorizationChecker`:

 ```php